bormaxi8080/osint-timeline/DRAFT.md

 Astro.
 The web framework for content-driven websites.
 Astro powers the world's fastest marketing sites, blogs, e-commerce websites, and more: https://astro.build/

+Pipedream provides a free, hosted platform for connecting apps and developing event-driven automations.
+The platform has over 1,000 fully-integrated applications, so you can use pre-built components to quickly send messages to Slack, add a new row to Google Sheets, and more.
+You can also run any Node.js, Python, Golang, or Bash code when you need custom logic: https://github.com/PipedreamHQ/pipedream

 OpenWA.
 Free, Open Source, Self-Hosted WhatsApp API Gateway: https://github.com/rmyndharis/OpenWA

 TheSVG.
 5,880+ brand SVG icons for developers.
 Tree-shakeable, typed, open source. npm i thesvg: https://github.com/glincker/thesvg